yangcheng24/yangcheng24.github.io/README.md

 - PointCLIP can be utilized as a multi-knowledge ensemble module to enhance the performance of existing fully-trained 3D networks.

 After listing the main contributions of the paper, let me explain zero-shot classification, few-shot classification and multi-knowledge ensembel, which conresponding to the first, second and last of the main contributions listed above, respectively.

+### Zero-shot Classification

+In the zero-shot classification setting, the authors extract visual features from the projected images of different views using CLIP.
+For the textual branch, K category names are encoded as textual features within a predefined template.
+These features serve as a zero-shot classifier.

+Classification logits for each view are calculated separately, and the final logits for the point cloud are obtained by performing a weighted summation of these individual logits.
+Each view's features encode a different perspective of the point cloud and are capable of independent zero-shot classification.
+Their aggregation further supplements the information from various perspectives to achieve a comprehensive understanding.

+### Few-shot Classification

+Considering scenarios where only a few instances of each unseen category are available, the authors propose an inter-view adapter, a three-layer Multi-layer Perceptron (MLP) added to PointCLIP to enhance its performance in few-shot settings.
+During training, the visual and textual encoders of CLIP are frozen, and only the inter-view adapter is fine-tuned via cross-entropy loss.

+M-view features of a point cloud are concatenated along the channel dimension, and a compact global representation is obtained via two linear layers of the inter-view adapter.
+Features from multiple perspectives are fused into a summarizing vector, which is then used to generate a view-wise adapted feature via a residual connection.

+### Multi-knowledge Ensemble

+Finally, the authors suggest the integration of PointCLIP with classical 3D networks.
+In practice, two models, PointNet++ and PointCLIP under 16-shot fine-tuning, are selected, and their predicted logits are simply added together to produce the final output.
+This ensemble approach enables the effective amalgamation of knowledge from both models, leading to improved joint inference.

+In essence, PointCLIP offers a method for transferring 2D pre-trained knowledge to 3D point clouds, coupled with an ensemble strategy for enhancing results.
+Particularly in scenarios where it's not feasible to train an entire model using large-scale fully annotated data, fine-tuning the three-layer adapter of PointCLIP with few-shot data can yield competitive performance.

+## Experimental results

+### Zero-shot Classification Settings

+PointCLIP was evaluated in a zero-shot classification setting on three popular datasets: ModelNet10, ModelNet40, and ScanObjectNN.
+The aim was to see how well PointCLIP could perform without any training data specific to these datasets.
+The pre-trained CLIP model used in this experiment employed ResNet-50 as the visual encoder and a transformer as the textual encoder.
+Point clouds from six orthogonal views (front, right, back, left, top, and bottom) were projected with each view having a relative weight value between 1 and 10.
+Point coordinates were normalized from -1 to 1 and image planes were set at a fixed distance away from the coordinate center.
+The projection settings influenced the point distribution on the image and the size of the projected object.
+PointCLIP performed surprisingly well without any 3D training, achieving 30.23% accuracy on the ModelNet10 dataset, a notable success in transferring knowledge from 2D to 3D.
+For ModelNet40 and ScanObjectNN, the performance was slightly worse, at 20.18% and 15.38% respectively, likely due to the lack of 3D-specific adaptations.

+### Few-shot Classification Settings

+PointCLIP was further tested in a few-shot classification setting with varying amounts of shots (1, 2, 4, 8, 16) on the same datasets.
+The number of shots refers to the number of point clouds randomly sampled from each category in the training set.
+In this setting, the researchers used a stronger visual encoder (ResNet-101) for better feature extraction and increased the number of projected views to 10.
+PointCLIP demonstrated distinct advantages when there were only a small number of samples per category, surpassing PointNet by 25.49% and CurveNet by 12.29% on ModelNet40 with just one shot.
+Even with more training samples, PointCLIP continued to lead in performance.

+### Multi-knowledge Ensemble Settings

+In the third experimental setup, PointCLIP was compared with traditional 3D networks - PointNet, PointNet++, DGCNN, SimpleView, and CurveNet - to verify the effectiveness of blending pretrained 2D knowledge with 3D knowledge.
+The researchers found that ensemble models that included PointCLIP performed better than the 3D networks alone.
+Even though PointCLIP's accuracy was lower than the fully trained 3D models, it improved their performance when combined in an ensemble.
+The best performance was achieved by combining PointCLIP with the state-of-the-art CurveNet, achieving an accuracy of 94.08%.
+This experiment shows the complementary nature of PointCLIP to existing 3D models.
+The knowledge transferred from 2D to 3D via PointCLIP provides additional valuable information to traditional 3D learning methods.